Skip to Content

 Thick sliced raw bacon on parchment paper

-8 slices of raw bacon on a parchment paper lined baking sheet for bacon cooked in the oven
+8 slices of raw bacon on a parchment paper lined baking sheet ready to be baked in the oven

-8 slices of bacon cooked in the oven on a parchment paper lined baking sheet
+8 slices of baked bacon on a parchment lined baking sheet fresh out of the oven and perfectly crispy

 How to Cook Bacon in the Oven

 1. Lay the bacon on a parchment lined baking sheet.
-They can be close together, but not touching—if they’re touching, the edges won’t get crisp.
+They can be close together, but not touching!
+If the slices of bacon are touching, the edges won’t get crisp.

-1. If you’re out of parchment paper, bacon can be cooked directly on a baking sheet in a pinch.
-But be forewarned: it can be hard to clean up.
+• If you don’t have parchment paper, bacon can be cooked directly on a baking sheet in a pinch.
+But be forewarned: It can be hard to clean up.

-2. Save your bacon grease!
-Carefully drain it off the sheet pan and into a heat-safe container (like a canning jar).
+• Save your bacon grease!
+Here’s how to save the grease: Carefully drain it off the sheet pan and into a heat-safe container (like a canning jar).
 Store it in the fridge (it’ll be good for up to three months) and use it like really, really indulgent butter.
-Try tossing it with roasted potatoes or using it in recipes like our instant pot beans.
+Never cooked with bacon fat before?
+You’re in for a treat.
+Try tossing it with Roasted Potatoes or using it in recipes like our Instant Pot Beans.

-3. Some people call for cooking bacon on a rack in the oven, but we find it doesn’t make much of a difference in the finished product.
-It’s also annoying to clean up.
-So we say skip it!
+• Skip the rack.
+Some recipes online call for cooking bacon on a rack in the oven, but we find it doesn’t make much of a difference in the finished product, and it’s really annoying to clean up.

-Do you really need to ask?
-Well, it’s fun to answer regardless.
-The thing is, there’s probably not a single meal out there that’s not improved by the addition of bacon.
-But here are a few of our very favorite things to serve it with:
+There’s probably not a single meal out there that’s not improved by the addition of bacon.
+But here are a few of our very favorite things to use bacon in:

 Because Bacon Rules